textileio/papers/draft.md

 Event
 : A single node in a Merkle-Clock, stored on IPFS.

-For any given Log, Events are authored by a single IPFS Peer, or *Writer*.
-This single-writer setup is a core feature of Logs, and provides properties unique to the Threads protocol.
-For clarity, we can similarly define a *Reader* as any other Peer capable of reading a Log.
-Related, a Merkle-Clock (see [@sec:merkleclocks]) is simply a Merkle-DAG of *Events*.

 ### Multi-addressed Event Logs

 Together with a cryptographic signature, an Event is written to a log